How is Zeffy free?

 Guide to Registering as a 501(c)(5) Organization

-With this tax-exempt status, your organization can direct more resources toward improving working conditions, product quality, and operational efficiency in your field.
+With many types of nonprofits eligible for tax exempt status, 501(c)(5) helps your organization direct more resources toward improving working conditions, product quality, and operational efficiency in your field.

 This comprehensive guide explores the key aspects of 501(c)(5) organizations and the eligibility requirements to qualify for the status.
 Whether you're looking to start a labor union, agricultural trade group, or horticultural society, read on to learn how to successfully register as a 501(c)(5) and advance your mission.